-These BBQ soy curls are baked or air fried to achieve a crispy texture on the outside.
-They’re chewy on the inside and so flavorful.
-The soy curls perfect for serving on a bun, in tacos or bowls, or as part of a barbecue spread.
-Plus, they’re easy to make—you can use homemade or store-bought barbecue sauce!
+These BBQ soy curls are baked or air fried to achieve a crispy texture on the outside, while remaining chewy on the inside.
+Made with a homemade date-sweetened BBQ sauce, they’re a whole foods, plant-based protein that can be so versatile!
+They’re perfect for serving on a bun, in tacos or bowls, or as part of a barbecue spread.

 Here I am again, with another simple vegan protein.